sayan1999/search-by-image/README.md

 ## Description

-### A very fast reverse image search webapp in streamlit using NVIDIA's EfficientNet and Facebook's Faiss library over approx 70000 images (224x224).
-(Trains turbo fast (4.30 miuntes) on 4GB GTX1650 GPU)
+### A very fast reverse image search webapp in streamlit using NVIDIA's EfficientNet and Facebook's Faiss library.
+70000 images (224x224), 4GB GTX1650: FAISS GPU in 10 secs vs 30 mins with Annoy CPU

 Upload a picture, and AI powered by deep learning will instantly show you visually related matches.
 Explore and discover connections through the magic of image recognition.